Why building an antifragile mindset beats resilience alone

 The Stress Conversion Framework: how antifragility actually works

-The Stress Conversion Framework is our synthesis of three principles that keep showing up across the stress adaptation research.
-Three phases, cycled repeatedly.
-None of these phases are new individually – but working through them together is what makes the difference between accumulating stress and converting it into capacity.
+The Stress Conversion Framework is the Goals and Progress synthesis of three principles that keep showing up across the stress adaptation research.
+There are three phases, cycled repeatedly.
+None of these phases is new on its own, but working through them together is what separates accumulating stress from converting it into capacity.

 Without all three phases, you either pile up unprocessed stress (burnout) or gain experience without learning from it.
 The Stress Conversion Framework keeps the three-phase cycle complete, and that completeness separates deliberate antifragile development from merely enduring difficulty.